Cadwalader, Wickersham & Taft: Founding, 18th and 19th centuries

 George W. Wickersham, an antitrust lawyer, joined the firm in 1883 and made partner in 1887.
 Wickersham was named U.S. Attorney General under President William Howard Taft.
-Henry W. Taft, President Taft's brother, began working at Cadwalader in 1889.
-He became partner in 1899 and served as special assistant to the U.S. Attorney General from 1905 to 1907.
+Henry W. Taft, President Taft's brother, began working at Cadwalader in 1889; he became partner in 1899.

+20th century

+Taft served as special assistant to the U.S. Attorney General from 1905 to 1907.
 The firm became known as Cadwalader, Wickersham & Taft in 1914.

 In the 1930s, Cadwalader was involved with the custody trial determining the guardianship of Gloria Vanderbilt.
 Catherine Noyes Lee became Cadwalader's first female partner in 1942.
+In the 1950s, the firm was led by Cornelius W. Wickersham.

 Cadwalader expanded its footprint as the firm opened an office in Charlotte, North Carolina, in 1996, established a London presence in 1997 and opened its first office in China, located in Beijing, in 2005.

-In the mid-1990s, a group of young partners formed what some at Cadwalader referred to as Project Rightsize, an effort from 1994 to 1995 to remove less productive partners.
+In the mid-1990s, a group of partners formed what some at Cadwalader referred to as Project Rightsize, an effort from 1994 to 1995 to remove less productive partners.
 The group shuttered Cadwalader's office in Palm Beach, Florida, and reduced a branch in Los Angeles, California.
 In all, 17 partners, nearly 20 percent, left the firm.
 Critics said the move was driven by individuals' financial interests and two former partners successfully sued Cadwalader, Wickersham & Taft for violating its partnership agreement.